Mania: Meaning, Causes, Signs, Symptoms & Treatments

 Hospitalization

-Ms. Lovleena states that hospitalization becomes necessary if there is heightened energy that the family cannot manage, or if the episode is accompanied by psychosis.
+Ms. Lovleena states that hospitalisation becomes necessary if there is heightened energy that the family cannot manage, or if the episode is accompanied by psychosis.
 If the person is a threat to themselves or others, a hospital provides a safe, monitored environment for rest and medication adjustment.
+In such cases, consulting experienced psychiatrists in Delhi ensures structured and monitored care.

 Lifestyle Strategies